About the author

 Jim Cox Midwest Book Review

-Home ) is a British-born author, composer, and church musician.
+Editorial Note: Dr Graham Elliott (https://drgrahamelliott.com/) is a British-born author, composer, and church musician.
 He has served as a cathedral organist, festival director, music college professor, and cultural leader on both sides of the Atlantic.
 His work champions the role of the arts in spiritual life and community enrichment.
+He lives in Alexandria, Virginia.

 I was so moved by it that I feel the need to tell you so.